 In addition to the online University of Delaware International Application for Undergraduate Admissions, international students must submit a Summary of Educational Experiences form, Confidential Financial form, and a certified bank statement from their sponsor showing enough funds to cover their educational expenses.

 These forms may be found online at www.udel.edu/apply.

-Also, non-native speakers of English are required to demonstrate proficiency in English by submitting the results of the Test of English as a Foreign Language (TOEFL).
+Also, non-native speakers of English are required to demonstrate proficiency in English by submitting the results of the Test of English as a Foreign Language (TOEFL) or official International English Language Testing Systems (IELTS) report.
 Some students may be encouraged to enroll in the University's English Language Institute or another language institute (see "Resources for Students"), before beginning studies on the campus.
 Under federal law, the University is permitted to enroll nonimmigrant foreign students.